gsel9/crn-synth/crnsynth2/README.md

 ## Library structure
 This library is structured in the following manner:
 - experiment/ - run and compare multiple synthesis pipelines in parallel
-  - configs/ - parameter configuration for experiment, dataset and generators
-  - report/ - run multiple synthesis pipelines or comparisons
 - metrics/ - metrics for evaluating the synthetic data with respect to the original data
   - performance/ - comparing the performance of models (e.g. ML, survival analysis, etc)
   - privacy/ - evaluating privacy risk of the synthetic data
   - similarity/ - computing the statistical similarity of the synthetic data
 - generators/ - custom generators that can be used alongside third-party generators
 - process/ - functions to process the original and synthetic data
-- synthpipes/ - a structured approach from raw to synth

 All code in this library is dataset-agnostic.
 When applying it to a particular dataset and use case, you inherit all functionality from this library to define your own pipeline and run a set of experiments.
 An example on the adult dataset is provided in the examples/ folder